image bio

 How pregnant women can manage an MTHFR gene mutation

-Isn’t there a way to test if you have this mutation?
+Isn’t there a way to test if you have this MTHFR mutation?
 Yes, technically there is a test that requires blood work to determine if you have the MTHFR gene, but there is speculation on whether the test will give accurate or useful information to asymptomatic people.
 Truth is, there isn’t much to be done if you do have the gene mutation, but most preliminary research suggests MTHF supplementation will still benefit you more than folic acid supplementation would.
-Make sure you’re following the ACOG’s guidelines on folate supplementation, 400 mcg when trying to conceive and 600 mcg while pregnant.
-And although you can also get folate from foods such as leafy greens, legumes, asparagus, and brussel sprouts, the amounts are not consistent.
+Make sure you’re following the ACOG’s guidelines on folate supplementation, 400 mcg when trying to conceive, and 600 mcg when pregnant.
+And although you can increase folate levels through foods such as leafy greens, legumes, asparagus, and brussel sprouts, the amounts are not consistent.
 Food processing, including chopping and cooking, can reduce the amount of folate availability.

 Prenatal vitamins for women with a MTHFR gene mutation

 For women with this gene mutation, it’s critical to supplement a healthy diet with prenatal vitamins that include bioavailable MTHF folate rather than folic acid.
-This will increase the chances of your body benefiting from folate supplementation.
+One of the key differences between folate vs. folic acid is that folate is more highly bioavailable, meaning it can be immediately absorbed by the body.
+Choosing a high-quality prenatal containing MTHF folate can increase the chances of your body benefiting from folate supplementation and encouraging healthier pregnancy outcomes.

 For women with this gene mutation, it’s critical to supplement a healthy diet with prenatal vitamins that include bioavailable MTHF folate rather than folic acid.